SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 1. It is used for wave shaping circuits.

-2. It can be used for generation of rectangular waveforms with sharp edges
+2. It can be used for generation of rectangular waveforms

 from a sine wave or any other waveform.